Is Ben Davies Liverpool's 'Odion Ighalo signing'? Sky Sports' Keith Andrews compares defender to Man Utd signing

-Liverpool have made a move for Preston's Ben Davies in an attempt to solve their defensive injury crisis.
+Liverpool have signed Preston's Ben Davies in an attempt to solve their defensive injury crisis.

 It is often tough to be noticed if you are playing for a club competing away from the top end of the Championship for automatic promotion, but the feeling among most observers is that Davies would have been a Premier League player with one club or another sooner or later.
 That is not to say that anyone predicted that Liverpool would be the club to come in for him!